InbaKrish/Learnings_zettlekasten/BlogPosts/Obsidian to Github page - Automated Blog pipeline.md

 > NOTE - If you want custom domain configuration, refer to the [official docs](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site) and it can be configured such.

+### Automate deployment using - Github Action

+Now instead of manually building the static files and pushing manually to the repository, trigger a github action for the main

 ![[Pasted image 20241207210218.png]]